tarantool/doc/doc/2.1/book/box/triggers.rst

   then its overhead is equivalent to the overhead of calling a function.

 * There can be multiple triggers for one event.
 In this case, triggers are executed in the reverse order that they were defined in.
+(Exception: member triggers are executed in the order that they appear in the member list.)

 * Triggers must work within the event context.
 However, effects are undefined if a function contains requests which normally could not occur immediately